describo/describo.github.io/src/docs/guide/configuration/data-processing.md

 # Cloud Services & Data processing

-If you subscribe to the describo.cloud, the capabilities you will use are provided using Amazon AWS.
+If you register with describo.cloud, the capabilities you will use are provided using Amazon AWS.
 Specifically, the services used are: AWS Textract, AWS Comprehend and AWS Bedrock.

 In order to support users across the globe, regional services have been provisioned.
 The AWS region